 Confirmation of refugee status

 To obtain in Belgium confirmation of a refugee status granted by another country, a request for confirmation has to be made at the CGRS.
+The Immigration Office must have issued a prior authorization to stay for an indefinite period to the recognized refugee.

 - The recognised refugee must have stayed legally in Belgium for at least 18 months.